Skip to main content

 • bigecyhmm_visualisation genomes: to create visualisation from bigecyhmm output folder (with optionally an abundance file).

-There are four parameters:
+There are several parameters:

-• --esmecata: EsMeCaTa output folder associated with the run (as the visualisation works on esmecata results).
+• --esmecata: EsMeCaTa output folder associated with the run (as the visualisation works on EsMeCaTa results).
 Only required for bigecyhmm_visualisation esmecata.

 • --bigecyhmm: bigecyhmm output folder associated with the run.
 Required for both bigecyhmm_visualisation esmecata and bigecyhmm_visualisation genomes.